fuhui14/SWEN90017-2024-TAP/docs/meetings/Client Meetings/Client Meeting 1.md

 #### Q: do you have any requirements for the web interface's interactivity?
 For example, should we implement drag-and-drop functionality for file uploads?
 Do we need to make this project accessible on mobile platforms, or should it only be implemented for desktop use?
 (Lecheng Chen)

 A:

+#### Q: Whisper currently outputs the transcription as a single line of text.
+Do you need the text to be formatted into more readable paragraphs or sentences?
+(Fuhui Yang)

+A:

+#### Q: Do you have specific expectations regarding the accuracy of speaker identification(in terms of Whisper's confidence level)?
+(Fuhui Yang)

+A:

+#### Q: Do you need the speaker's timestamps to be marked in the transcription results?
+(Fuhui Yang)

+A:

+#### Q: Noticing that you mentioned in the introduction slides, does the platform need regular backups?
+If so, do you have any preferred frequency or method for the backups?
+(Fuhui Yang)

+A:

+####

 ### Meeting Recording